HermiTech-LLC/Morty/README.md

 - **PMIC**:
   - Connects the PMIC to provide regulated power to the CPU and RAM.
   - Example: `pmic['OUT1'] += cpu['VCC']`.

+### GPIO Integration Plans

+For future expansion, the project plans to integrate GPIO (General Purpose Input/Output) for enhanced sensor interfacing and additional control capabilities.

 ## Conclusion